 A shorter wait later, and we were behind the video cameras.
 Again, I went through my hobbies (‘Erm, I have a new hobby every day because of my really great blog’), my relationship history and why I want to be on the show.
 I was told to say my name, age and profession – and then afterwards assured the cameraman that ‘news reporter’ didn’t mean I was a mole, honest.

 I thought my answers were pretty succinct (Rachel even called them eloquent), and I was more comfortable in front of the camera than I expected.
 But while I thought I was pretty creative with my answers, I listened to some of the other girls’ responses when I was finished and they were exactly the same as mine.
 Well there goes my husband.

-As for the women there: Rachel said she had a few bitchy looks, but I found all the girls so nice.
+As for the women there: I found all the girls so nice.
 Everyone was so chatty and friendly and sweet.
-Not to mention smoking hot.
 Where did they come from?
 And what is wrong with the men in New York not to see them?!

 The only moment of horror came when I overheard two girls talking entirely seriously about when they were going to quit their jobs to move onto the show.
 Not if – when.

 This was a really interesting process to see, and while I felt it was a little bit of a circus, it was also pleasantly surprising.
 The girls I chatted with were so down to earth and the interviewers managed to keep up the impression our answers were interesting.

 Of course the worst part was a long wait.
 But I think there’ll be an even longer one if I actually expect to hear back from them.